CursorCore: Assist Programming through Aligning Anything: Limitations and future work

 \paragraph{Repo-level development assistance} In this work, we focus on supporting the development of single files or function-level code.
 However, real-world development operates at the repository level, involving multiple files and greater interaction with IDEs.
 Previous research has made notable advances in repository-level tasks such as code completion \cite{zhang2023repocoder}, issue fixing \cite{DBLP:conf/iclr/JimenezYWYPPN24}, and documentation generation \cite{luo2024repoagent}.
 Repository-level code assistance deals with larger datasets, and achieving optimal performance and speed will require more effort.
 We leave the exploration of multi-file repository-level programming assistance and leveraging additional IDE interactions for future work.

-\paragraph{More scenarios and criteria for evaluation} We have only tested our models' code assistance capabilities on Python-specific benchmarks.
-While multi-language program synthesis benchmarks like Multipl-E \cite{DBLP:journals/tse/CassanoGNNPPYZAFGGJ23} can evaluate coding abilities across languages, dedicated benchmarks are still needed to assess programming assistance for each language.
-Additionally, our benchmark is relatively small and based on an extension of HumanEval, making it insufficient to cover all development scenarios.
+\paragraph{More scenarios and criteria for evaluation} Our benchmark is relatively small and based on a multilingual extension of HumanEval, making it insufficient to cover all development scenarios.
 Beyond using the classic Pass@k metric to evaluate accuracy, other criteria should also be considered, such as evaluating the model's efficiency, security, and redundancy \cite{huang2024effibench, pearce2021asleep, li2024evocodebench}.

 \paragraph{Preference-based optimization} Methods like PPO \cite{schulman2017proximal} and DPO \cite{rafailov2023direct}, which optimize models based on human preferences, have been widely used in LLMs.
 In programming assistance, programmers can provide feedback on predicted outputs for identical or similar coding processes, further optimizing the model \cite{shinn2023reflexion}.
 To enable this, a significant amount of feedback data from programmers using AI-assisted tools should be collected or synthesized.